Chocolate Coconut Banana Pancakes. So easy to make! Sometimes when you throw a few favourite ingredients together something delicious happens.

 Sift together the flour, baking powder, sugar and salt.

-Add the milk, sour cream, eggs and vanilla and whisk together until their are no lumps left.
+Add the milk, sour cream, eggs, melted butter and vanilla and whisk together until there are no lumps left.

 Stir in the bananas, coconut and chocolate chips.